Credits for refunds and unpaid items

-If we remove your listing because of a policy violation, your eligibility for a fee credit will depend on the situation, and will take into account any previous policy violations.
+If we remove your listing because of a policy violation, your eligibility for a fee credit will depend on the situation and will take any previous policy violations into account.

 Fee credits for removed listings will be credited to your account once a month, so you might have to wait until your next invoice to see the credit.

 Requesting a refund of your eBay fees credit balance

 - Verify that you have a credit balance on your account.
 To see your account balance, go to your Seller Account - opens in new window or tab page.
 A credit balance appears as a negative number on your account status and monthly invoices.

 - Make sure that your contact information - opens in new window or tab, including your address, is up to date.

 - Contact us to request a refund on your credit balance.

-- We'll issue your refund to the payment method where the payment originated.
+We'll issue your refund to the payment method where the payment originated.
 For example, if you made the payment with a credit card, your refund will go to that card.
 If the payment was made using more than one payment method, you can choose where to send your refund.
-Refunds are usually processed with 30 days.
+Refunds are usually processed within 30 days.